-tions.
-An iteration of [16] starts by evaluating f at steps along all coordinate directions simultaneously.
-Partial separability is then exploited by combining any of these coordinate steps which reduce f using strategy (b) of Section 2.1.
-The function value at the combined step can be derived without evaluating f there.
-The sizes of the coordinate steps are altered, and the process repeated.
-Tables 4 and 5 list results for test set B using the problem version (7).
-In Table 4 comparisons are made with results from [16], which show that our method outperforms that of [16] on average.
+Tables 4 and 5 list results for test set B using the problem form (7).
+In Table 4 comparisons are made with results from [15], which show that our method outperforms that of [15] on average.
 The problems on which our HJDIRECT is slower are four of the five quickest problems to solve.
 On the harder problems HJDIRECT is clearly superior.
 Table 5 lists results for the same problems using the non-smooth form of HJDIRECT.
 A comparison between the HJDIRECT results for Tables 4 and 5 shows that the number of grids (m) and function evaluations used are higher for the non-smooth algorithm, but the number of Hooke and Jeeves iterations (k) is broadly similar.
 This is because DIRECT is doing much more work in the non-smooth version once the mesoscale is reached.

 Table 6 lists results for the same problems using $\beta = 3/2$.
 Once again HJDIRECT is faster on most problems and much faster on the harder ones.
 On three of the easiest problems it is slower.
-The method of [16] failed to solve the extended Rosenbrock's problem with $\beta = 3/2$.
+It is noted that the method of [15] failed to solve the extended Rosenbrock's problem with $\beta = 3/2$.